slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 You don’t get what you deserve in life, only what you negotiate.

-Negotiation establishes the price (exchange rate between money and value).
-That said, a good negotiation means that you are giving less money (or value) than receiving value (or money).
+Negotiation sets the exchange rate between money and value.
+A good deal means giving less (money/value) than you receive.
+However, always aim for win-win: if either side doesn’t get what they need, the deal collapses.
+The most dangerous negotiation is the one you don’t realize you’re in.

 Hints:

-- You can only negotiate with integrous people.
+- Negotiate only with integrous people.
-- To negotiate you need to have options.
+- You need options to negotiate effectively.
-- To go fast, let the other part go first.
+- To go fast, let the other side go first.
-- Tone of voice is a big clue to know with whom we are negotiating.
-The analytical cold guy is very patient.
-The assertive guy wants to make it fast.
-For the accomodator, the relationship is the most important.
+- Tone reveals negotiation style: analytical/cold = patient; assertive = fast; accommodator = relationship-focused.
-- Be playful and smart.
-Your counter-part will often mirror your good mood.
+- Be playful and smart—your counterpart often mirrors your mood.
-- Mirroring by repeating the last few words of the other person.
-It opens up people’s brain.
-It tests the firmness of what they want.
+- Mirror by repeating their last few words as a question.
+It opens their mind and tests firmness.
-- Show arbitrage: If they pay X, now they are buying something worth X * Y. That is the only way to sell.
+- Show arbitrage: If they pay X, they’re buying something worth X × Y—that’s how to sell.
-- Saying no: «How am I supposed to do that?». «How» gives people an opportunity to show how smart they are.
+- Say no with: «How am I supposed to do that?» «How» lets them demonstrate smarts.
-- Never negotiate with binary questions: prefer «What can you do?» instead of «Will you do this?»
+- Avoid binary questions: prefer «What can you do?» over «Will you do this?»
-- Close it: «What’s your best out-the-door price? (...)
+- Close: «What’s your best out-the-door price?
 Can you do X% below that?
-If you can reach my price, I’ll buy today.»
+If you meet my price, I’ll buy today.»
-- The more you take, the more you can give back in meaningless concessions.
-When people feel they have a choice, they «walk into your trap» that much more easily.
+- Take more to give back meaningless concessions—people feel choice and walk into your trap easier.
 - People buy better versions of themselves, not products.
-- Females buy male products.
-Males don’t buy products targetted to females.
+- Women buy male-targeted products; men rarely buy female-targeted ones.
-- Instead of details use interesting testimonials that allow people to relate.
+- Use interesting testimonials over details—they let people relate.
-- Marketing is a symptom of excess production.
+- Marketing signals excess production.

 > *"Flattery is the infantry of negotiation."
 -- (lord Chandos) Hugo von Hofmannsthal [1872]*

+> *"You can’t make a good deal with a bad person."
+-- Warren Buffett [1930]*

 > *"People may or may not say what they mean but they always say something designed to get what they want."
 -- David Mamet [1947]*

+> *"When negotiating, dont aim for a bigger piece of the pie; aim to create a bigger pie."
+-- Kevin Kelly [1952]*

 > *"When asking for help, appeal to people’s self-interest, never to their mercy or gratitude."
 -- Robert Greene [1959]*

-However always strive to achieve a win-win situation.
-When both sides don’t take what they need from it, the deal may fall.
-The most dangerous negotiation is the one you don’t know you’re in.

-> *"Peace cannot be kept by force.
-It can only be achieved by understanding."
--- Albert Einstein [1879]*

-> *"You can’t make a good deal with a bad person."
--- Warren Buffett [1930]*

-> *"When negotiating, dont aim for a bigger piece of the pie; aim to create a bigger pie."
--- Kevin Kelly [1952]*

 > *"One time a college far away in Ohio, about a 12-hour drive, asked what I would charge to do a two-hour show.
 I said, «$1500».
 She said, «Oh, that’s a bit too much.
 What would you charge to do just a one-hour show?» I said, «$2000».
 She said, «No, wait, you’ll be performing less, not more!» I said, «Yeah!
 Exactly!
 What you’re paying me for is to get there!
 Once I’m there, playing music is the fun part!
 If you tell me I have to get back in the van after only an hour, and drive home, then I’m going to charge you more than if you let me play for a couple hours first».
 She liked that so much she came up with the $1500."
 -- Derek Sivers [1969]*